purvap19/AWSQuiz/README.md

 - Menu should contain at least 6 items
 - Use boto3 as the main library
 ### Description
-This quiz app project allows users to take quiz, view scoerboard, download quiz questions, delete a user, view userguide, or exit.
+This quiz app project allows users to take quiz, view scoreboard, download quiz questions, delete a user, view userguide, or exit.
 The program first prompts user to create a username before starting the quiz.
 The quiz questions are stored in a S3 bucket and the scoreboard is created in the DynamoboDB table.